ArthurHowardMorris/ArthurHowardMorris.github.io/assets/slides/acct3210/S21/slides.md

 - When data collection, management and analysis were expensive and difficult ABC was also expensive and difficult.
 - So, although many controllers were interested in ABC, adoption was slow.
 - Now, however, most companies already gather much of the needed information as a part of other systems.
 - Today, implementing ABC requires management and analysis of data generated throughout the organization.
+(ATK example)

 ### ABC for strategic analysis rather than to replace absorption costing: